 - The course helps students develop an understanding of what it takes to be an effective leader

 - The course helps students learn how to be proactive and entrepreneurial in developing your leadership talents over the course of your career

 Professor Bernstein takes particular joy in teaching LEAD as he was a student in the LEAD course in the fall of 2000 (Section D).

-Professor Bernstein also teaches a PhD seminar in the craft of field research and numerous executive education courses.
+Professor Bernstein has also taught a PhD seminar in the craft of field research and numerous executive education courses.